 A few miles outside the city, the dash camera footage shows a swarm of Tyler Police and Smith County Sheriff’s vehicles catching up to the shooter.
 He begins firing at them out of the rear window of his truck, steering with his other hand.
 Suddenly one sheriff’s patrol car breaks from the pack, speeding forth, and rams the shooter’s vehicle, with the deputy at the wheel also firing his 9mm service pistol from his window, at the truck.

 The shooter slams on the brakes, pausing the pursuit.
 The deputy who had rammed him, now out of ammo, speeds away, as the shooter steps out onto the highway with his rifle, apparently to resume the shootout.

-Just at that moment, another police car skids to a stop on the highway’s shoulder, and the officer with the AR-15 steps out.
+Just at that moment, another police car skids to a stop on the highway’s shoulder, and the officer with the AR-15 steps back out.